rehierl/abstract-properties/05-2-document-trees/1-0-child-order.md

 Any node tree `T := (N,E)` is defined to have a simple set of nodes `N` and a simple set of edges `E`.
-Also, any parent node `p` in a tree can be said to be associated with a simple set of child nodes `c(p)`.
+Also, any parent node `p` in a tree can be said to be associated with a simple set of child nodes `c(p)` that can be dreived from the tree's set of edges `E`.

-Defined as such, node trees do not support the notion of an order over the child nodes of its parent nodes.
+Defined as such, node trees do not support the notion of an order over child nodes.
 That is because the endo-relation of a node tree does not provide the means to define such a child order.
 Consequently, each child node appears to be equally relevant to its parent node since there is no means to tell which child node is first and which is last.

 <!-- ======================================================================= -->
 ## binary trees